muratk3n/thirdwave/en/tweets/2019/week46.md

 ---

-@knighton_bob
+"@knighton_bob

-Honestly my only academic goal is to become Edward Witten
+Honestly my only academic goal is to become Edward Witten"

 *2019-11-8 14:52:13*

 ---

-One more lane will fix it
+"One more lane will fix it "

 [Link](https://twitter.com/urbanthoughts11/status/1191295205187686400)